LauraRe/atm_challenge/README.md

 - User can make withdrawal = withdraw method: done

 As an ATM operator
-In order for the right person to make a withdrawal I want each person to have an separate account
+In order for the right person to make a withdrawal I want each person
+to have an separate account

 As an ATM operator
 In order for our customers to withdraw funds
 I need make sure that we only allow withdrawals if there are funds available

+As a Customer
+In order to keep my funds secure
+I want a secure Pin code & an expiry date on my card that allows only me access to my funds